MuniraKhaled/Personal-Portfolio/README.md

 ## What?

-I designed a personal portfolio webpage that showcases my introduction, portfolio projects, skills, and contact information.
+I designed a personal portfolio webpage that showcases some portfolio projects, skills, and contact information.
 This project demonstrates my ability to create a visually appealing and responsive portfolio webpage using HTML, CSS, and possibly JavaScript.